-The Youth Innovation Lab attended the Food Waste Free United conference, "Towards Halving Food Waste in Europe", in the Netherlands in June.
+The Youth Innovation Lab attended the Food Waste Free United conference, "Towards Halving Food Waste in Europe", in the Kingdom of the Netherlands YFL in June.
 This event brought together representatives from companies, private and scientific organizations, and civil society with the high ambitions of halving food waste by 2030.
 The Lab participated in a panel discussion focused on youth: "Next generation on stage: our youngest employees interviewing representatives from SFYN [Slow Food Youth Network], World Food Forum, and the UN".